stanX19/rt_test/README.md

 make run
 ```

-After running, you can open the ppm file directly on macOS or use [this link](https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html) to view the file
+After running, you can open the ppm file directly on macOS or use [this link](https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html) to view the image.

+_the rendering might take awhile_

 ## Sample output